rach-m/challenge-4-css-fizz-buzz/README.md

 for every 5th row make the background this color: #8AA6E5, and for rows that are a multiple of both change the background color to #262E40.

+You can add your code on the `css/app.css` file.